-Yearly, thousands of children are born with the adverse effects of prenatal exposure to alcohol.
+Yearly, thousands of children are born with the adverse effects of prenatal exposure to alcohol, or fetal alcohol spectrum disorders.
 Women who consume alcohol while they are pregnant grow the risk that their babies would have learning, physical, and/or behavioral problems, like Fetal Alcohol Spectrum Disorder.
 Fetal Alcohol Spectrum Disorders is an umbrella diagnosis that includes three different conditions.
 The common thread among them all is that they are all conditions that babies are born with that are the result of the mother’s drinking behaviors while pregnant.

 This can include regular drinking as well as binge drinking.